Listed Contractors

 Typical replacement range: $8,603 – $12,145

-Repair costs in Brighton Park trend 3% below the Illinois listed-city average.
+Repair costs in Brighton Park trend 3% above the Illinois listed-city average.

-Replacement pricing in Brighton Park is 3% lower than the statewide listed-city midpoint.
+Replacement pricing in Brighton Park is 3% higher than the statewide listed-city midpoint.

 Average local home value baseline used: $316,289